Cart

 mkdir transip

-Then create a file in the directory you just created containing a private key of your account for the TransIP API, for example:
+Then, create a file in the newly created directory containing a private key for your TransIP API account, for example:

 cat << EOF > transip/transip.key